-On January 21st Theresa May announced that there will be no fee when the scheme open fully on the 30th March 2019 and anyone who have applied already and paid a fee during the test phase will have their fee refunded.
+On January 21st Theresa May announced that there will be no fee when the scheme opens fully on the 30th March 2019 and anyone who has applied already and paid a fee during the test phase will have their fee refunded.

 The way to prepare for imminent changes is to undertake an audit of your staff to identify who will be affected and once identified to make them aware of the EU Settlement Scheme Test Phase and their eligibility to apply now if they have a permanent residency status to get a settled status.

 As the process of applying to the EU Settlement Scheme is different if your staff have a permanent residence or indefinite leave to remain document.

 Encourage your staff to explore the option open to them for instance if they are eligible for permanent residency you should encourage them to apply for that now and once they are awarded the permanent residency status encourage them to apply to the EU Settlement Scheme to get the status of Settled.

 It is important to encourage your staff to understand the meaning of their document as if their document state (registration certificate) their document is not a permanent residence document.